 An important part of the professional development of graduate student is the participation in professional meetings and conferences.
 Consult your advisor about the appropriate venues for you to attend.
 Some advisors may have access to funds to help support travel costs.
 Students should also explore volunteer opportunities at conferences to offset registration costs.
-Students who have reached dissertator status are eligible to apply for Conference Presentation Funds and Research Travel Funds from the Graduate School.
+Students who have been accepted to present at an academic conference are eligible to apply for Conference Presentation Funds and Research Travel Funds from the Graduate School.